Muzamil-Gashroo/YT-Downloader/README.md

 # YouTube URL Downloader API

 A Node.js backend service that downloads YouTube videos using **yt-dlp**, uploads them to **Cloudinary**, and stores download history in **MongoDB**.
-Fully deployable on **Render**, including support for YouTube cookies to bypass bot verification.

 ---